-On 22 January 2021, following a Covid-19 thematic inspection, a report was published by HMICFRS on how well the Service had responded to the current pandemic.
-Pleasingly, inspectors found that the Service had adapted and responded to the pandemic effectively.
+As we support the delivery of the action plan, we recognise that the positive impacts on climate may take many years.
 Implementing several measures to protect personnel and managing arrangements through our Business Interruption Management Team (BIMT) our fire control and community fire stations remained available as normal.
 In addition, the Service was able to provide fire prevention advice to the most vulnerable members of our community by adapting our approach and introducing a triage process.

-At the time of publishing this CRMP, the county is still in the midst of the pandemic and the Service continues to adapt and develop will outnumber children younger than 5 years.
+At the time of publishing this CRMP, the county is still in the midst of the pandemic and the Service continues to adapt and develop its offering to the communities of than 5 years.
 In 2050, 80 percent of older people will be living in low and middle-income countries, and the pace of population ageing is much faster than in the past.
 This shift in demographics can be seen in Northumberland, with the number of those aged 85 and over forecast to increase by 102 percent by 2043.

 As people age, they are more likely to experience several health conditions at the same time.
-Older age is also characterised by the emergence of several complex health states, often the consequence of multiple underlying factors including frailty, falls and delirium.
+Older age is also characterised by the emergence of several complex health states, often the consequence of multiple underlying factors including frailty, falls, dementia and delirium.